justlark/notwithout.help/docs/security-whitepaper.md

 3. The client uses the nonce and **Secret Link Password Key** to decrypt the **Protected Secret Link Key** and reveal the **Secret Link Key**.

+Once a client decrypts a **Protected Secret Link Key** by entering their password, the unencrypted **Secret Link Key** is stored in the browser session storage.
+This saves the user from having to re-enter their password if they reload the page, until they close the tab.

+If the user is idle for more than 15 minutes—as detected by listening to various input events—the unprotected **Secret Link Key** is deleted from the browser session storage and the user is required to re-enter the password to load the page.

 ## Retrieving the private primary key

 A **Secret Link** can be used to retrieve and decrypt the **Private Primary